Teklegiorgis/KAA-Online-Mentorship-Platform-Proposal/README.md

 For further discussions of this proposal, please contact:
 Kallamino Alumni Association: +251914136219
 WhatsApp: +251911510196 (Teklegiorgis)
-Your feedback to the proposal are indispensable Together, we can empower the next generation of Kallamino leaders!
+Your feedback to the proposal is indispensable Together, we can empower the next generation of Kallamino leaders!